 What’s life like for a North Atlantic right whale?

 Unfortunately their lives are dangerous and difficult due to human threats.
+Their numbers have declined nearly 26% since 2010.
 Historically, North Atlantic right whales migrated from their feeding grounds in cooler waters of the Gulf of Maine to their calving grounds off the southeast US.
 However, a changing climate has shifted their migratory travels into areas of intense human activity where conservation measures are not adequately in place, putting them at extreme risk.
-These whales are particularly susceptible to ship collisions and entanglements in fishing gear because they spend a considerable amount of time near the water’s surface.
+These whales are particularly susceptible to ship collisions and entanglements in fishing gear.

 The social lives of North Atlantic right whales remain a mystery.
 While a whale might appear to be travelling or feeding alone, sound recordings indicate they are frequently in acoustic contact with others.

 North Atlantic right whales are baleen whales that feed entirely on zooplankton and their favourite types are large copepods which are about the size of a grain of rice.
 They also eat smaller copepods, krill and small invertebrates.
 The whales skim feed or graze; they swim slowly through large patches of copepods with their mouths open.
 The baleen plates in their mouths strain prey from seawater like a giant sieve.
 Scientists have found right whales can eat between 2200 and 5500 lbs (998 and 2495 kg) of food every day.